-Delusional And Entitled Woman Expects Host To Prioritize Her Cat's Over Baby's Safety
+Delusional and Entitled Woman Expects Host to Prioritize Her Cat's Safety Over Baby's Safety

-OP's sister-in-law is staying with them for a few weeks, and she's brought her cat along.
-Now, while OP is an animal lover, the sister-in-law has been somewhat disregarding the house rules, especially those concerning her pet.
+OP's sister-in-law is staying with them for a few weeks and has brought her cat along.

 One day, OP took her toddler into her bedroom for a diaper change, another area of the house declared off-limits for the cat.
 During the change, with her back to an open window, the cat decided to make a bold leap outside.